Mahlunette/Mahlunette/README.md

 - My current learning is **Reactjs** with [HackYourFuture Denmark](https://www.hackyourfuture.dk/).

-- 💬 Ask me about Ruby on Rails, Java Script, HTML and CSS.
+- 💬 Ask me about Ruby on Rails, JavaScript, HTML and CSS.

 - 📫 You can reach me **mhtbmahdavifar@gmail.com**